 In Cheshire, our policing style is based on neighbourhood policing.
-Under our 122 community policing model each of Cheshire's 122 communities is assigned its own dedicated police resource, providing a visible presence and working with local people to solve local issues.
+This means that police officers and staff work with local people to solve local issues.

 The Chief Constable has recently reviewed and updated the Constabulary's operating model.
-It now consists of nine Local Policing Units (LPUs).
+It now consists of nine Local Policing Units (LPUs) in Chester, Congleton, Crewe, Ellesmere Port, Macclesfield, Northwich, Runcorn, Warrington and Widnes.
 Every LPU is led by a Chief Inspector and each LPU is dedicated to engaging with their local community, understanding the issues that affect them and working with communities, local people and partners to solve problems and combat crime and criminals.